yurikoval/ex_okex/README.md

 ### Dynamic API Key

-There's will be cases that we want to switch to different API keys base on different info or need.
+There will be cases when we want to switch to different API keys based on different info or need.
 That's why we're supporting this.

 One of the use case when you want to have the dynamic API key feature is: when you want to using multiple API keys in the same app.
 In that case you simply need to spawn a process which encapsulate the config info.
 And each process with have it's own credentials to interact with Okex.